UWC Atlantic: Academics

-Atlantic College was one of the first colleges in the world, and the first in the UK, to follow an international curriculum, and offers the International Baccalaureate Diploma Programme.
+UWC Atlantic was one of the first colleges in the world, and the first in the UK, to follow an international curriculum, and offers the International Baccalaureate Diploma Programme.
 The college was one of the key institutions involved in the creation of the International Baccalaureate, and continues to be actively involved in its development.
 In May 1967, 108 students at Atlantic College joined 37 at the International School of Geneva to sit the first trial exams for the IB.
-Having already participated in these pilot exams in parallel to offering the British GCE A-Levels, in 1971 Atlantic College became the first school in the world to entirely abandon a national curriculum and qualifications in favor of the new program.
+Having already participated in these pilot exams in parallel to offering the British GCE A-Levels, in 1971 the college became the first school in the world to entirely abandon a national curriculum and qualifications in favor of the new program.

-The college also offered a Pre-Diploma course, offering 15-16-year-old students the chance to study IGCSEs among the rest of the college's older population.
-This programme ended in 2019.

 IB graduates are typically accepted at the most competitive colleges and universities around the world, with many enrolling in Ivy League universities in the United States as well as British universities.
 Students at the college are eligible, after graduation, to participate in the Davis United World College Scholars Program, which funds undergraduate study for UWC students at selected universities in the United States.